PARKasd/Thirtyfour-chromedriver/README.md

 # 🦀 Rust + Thirtyfour: Auto ChromeDriver Installer

 This Rust project automatically downloads the correct version of ChromeDriver based on the version of Chrome installed on your system.
 It uses the [`thirtyfour`](https://crates.io/crates/thirtyfour) crate for WebDriver automation, and integrates tools to fetch, unzip, and launch the matching driver.
+I'm newbie in Rust so code is dirty.
 ## 🚀 Features

 - Detect installed Chrome version (cross-platform support)